 Saute all ingredients, cook rice (about 1 cup).
 Once the veggies and meat are cooked, add together in one pan and drizzle teriyaki sauce.
 Mix in one bowl with the rice and bon appetit!

 Who would have thought carb cycling could help impact the quality of sleep!
 But it does.
-By getting into the healthy habit of eating fewer carbs on days when your workouts are less intense and higher in carbs on days when they are more intense, you'll be able to get the energy boost needed during those intense workouts.
-You will also be able to manage blood sugar levels throughout the day, without experiencing any negative side effects like crashing!
+By getting into the healthy habit of eating fewer carbs on days when your workouts are less intense and higher in carbs on days when they are more intense, you'll get the energy boost needed during those intense workouts.
+You will also be able to manage blood sugar levels throughout the day without experiencing any negative side effects like crashing!
 This is great news for optimizing your metabolism!

 Carb cycling also causes you to become more aware of when you are eating your carbs so that you can pay closer attention to which days you have more energy and a more restful night's sleep!